 In addition to serving as the NADIIIAA President, Walsh also served as a member of the DIII Convention Planning Committee and as a teacher in the NAMI Family to Family education program.
 For more information, visit the National Alliance on Mental Illness home page at nami.org.

-Originally from Saugus, Mass., Ghika, 26, graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
+A native of Saugus, Mass., the 28-year-old graduated from Southern New Hampshire University in 2011 with a B.S. in Sport Management and a minor in Communications.
 In his time as a student, he worked four years as an Athletics Communications assistant in the school’s athletic department.
 Previously, he served as Director of Media Operations for the North Shore Navigators, a summer collegiate baseball team located in Lynn, Mass., where he oversaw operations for separate television and radio broadcast crews, managed the game day press box operations and assisted the team's general manager.

-Rachel Wyman was appointed to the position of Assistant to the Commissioner in May 2016.
-Her hiring is supported through the Division III Ethnic Minority and Women’s Grant, a two-year program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.
+Annie Jenkins has been appointed to the position of Assistant to the Commissioner at the Great Northeast Athletic Conference (GNAC), as announced on June 1, 2017.
+She will begin her duties on August 1.
+Her hiring is supported through the NCAA Division III Ethnic Minority and Women’s Grant, a program that provides funding for entry-level administrative positions at NCAA Division III schools and conference offices.

 Jenkins received her Master of Education degree in Athletic Administration (Collegiate Level) in May 2017 from Endicott College, where the 2017 Endicott “Woman of Impact” honoree spent the past two years as the Gulls’ Sports Information Graduate Assistant.